Introduction: Samuel Conrad (1810-1853) is known as a Somerset County, Pennsylvania gunsmith from tax and census records.

 1837: The 1983 booklet "Gunsmiths and Gunmakers of Bedford and Somerset Counties Pennsylvania 1770-1900" includes T. Conrad in its list of Somerset County gunsmiths, indicates he is the son of Samuel, puts him in Berlin, and cryptically includes the date 1837.
 A son of Samuel would have been a child in 1837, and I don't know what the date is supposed to mean.
 The authors of the 1983 booklet do not include T. Conrad in their 1991 book "Gunsmiths of Bedford, Somerset and Fulton Counties".

-1840: In the 1840 federal census of the Borough of Berlin, Samuel Conrad's household has one male in the 20 to 30 age group, two males in the 5 to 10 age group, 1 female in the 20 to 30 age group, and one female in the zero to five age group.
+1840: In the 1840 federal census of the Borough of Berlin, Samuel Conrad's household has one male in the 20 to 30 age group, two males in the 5 to 10 age group, one female in the 20 to 30 age group, and one female in the zero to five age group.
 Of these, there is one individual engaged in manufacturing.

 1846: Click here to see Samuel Conrad's 1846 cooking stove patent.